3 Timeless Lessons from The Richest Man in Babylon

 A little caution today is far better than deep regret tomorrow.

-Although the topic of disability insurance is not directly discussed in the book, as insurance did not exist in ancient Babylon, it ties back to the main point Clason never stopped emphasizing: “Protecting your income from unexpected risks.”
+Although the topic of disability insurance is not directly discussed in the book, as insurance didn’t exist in ancient Babylon, it ties back to the main point Clason never stopped emphasizing: “Protecting your income from unexpected risks.”

 No matter the injury, disability insurance provides the support you need during vulnerable times.